What is digital literacy?

 Background outputs and reports

-Please note, these links take you to a Health Education England document repository as the documents are historic but are included here for background information and context.
+These documents are historic and are included for background information and context.

-- Responses and Solutions to Building a Digital Ready Workforce (A desktop review) - September 2016
+- Building a Digital Ready Workforce - Responses and solutions to - Desktop review - September 2016

 - Barriers to accessing technology enhanced learning